mjfwebb/twitch-bot/docs/CONFIGURATION.md

 The required scopes are `chat:read`, `chat:edit`, `channel:manage:redemptions`, `channel:read:redemptions`, `moderator:manage:banned_users`, `channel:manage:broadcast` and `moderator:read:followers`.

-#### Method 1: Automated Retrieval
+#### Method 1: Automated Retrieval (Recommended)

 Fill in the required details in `config.json` for Twitch, leaving the `auth_code` field empty.
 We suggest your `redirect_uri` is set to `http://localhost:3000`.
 The bot will listen on whichever port you specify in the `redirect_uri`.

 Once set, run the server with `npm run start` within the server directory.
-The bot will automatically retrieve and update your `auth_code`.
+The bot will automatically retrieve and update your Twitch `auth_code`.
+You will need to restart the server once more after the `auth_code` is updated.

 #### Method 2: Manual URL Construction